 Theatre is a collaborative art.
 It is one of its most celebrated hallmarks.
 However, sometimes this means that the generative impulse for a project might not come from the playwright.
 Theatres commission new works to explore themes or celebrate heroes.
 Contests want to address topical issues or specific social concerns.
 How do we as writers address these requests with authenticity?
 This lecture seeks to find ways of shaping writing exercises to help us create meaningful theatrical works that thoughtfully address outside needs.

 Registration opens July 1 and ends September 20.
 Register and pay by August 20 for the early-bird price of $450!
 After August 20, the cost to register is $499.
-(Dramatic writing students who wish to take part in SpaldingCon without the script review should email Karen Mann at email@example.com before registering.)
+(Dramatic writing students who wish to take part in SpaldingCon without the script review can participate for $150, and should email Karen Mann at email@example.com before registering.)